billpg/HashBack/README.md

 That's basically it.
 It's like a password but very long and issued by the remote service.
 If anyone finds out what your Bearer token is they would be able to impersonate you, so it's important they go over secure channels only.
 Bearer tokens typically (but not always) have short life-times and you'd normally be given an expiry time along with the token itself.
 Cookies are a common variation of the Bearer token.

-The exchange in this document describes a mechanism for a server to request a Bearer token from another server, so that subsequent requests can be secured.
+The exchange in this document describes a mechanism for a server to request a Bearer token from another server in a secure manner.

 ## The exchange in a nutshell.

-There are two particpants in this exchange:
+There are two participants in this exchange:
 - The **Initiator** is requesting a Bearer token.
 - The **Issuer** issues that Bearer token back to the Initiator.

 They connect to each other as follows:
-1. The Initiator opens a POST request to the Issuer, supplying identification and some random bytes for key material.
+1. The Initiator opens a POST request to the Issuer's API to trigger the exchange, including an HMAC key.
-2. The Issuer, keeping that first request open, opens a separate POST request to the Initator's web API.
+2. The Issuer, keeping that first request open, opens a separate POST request to the Initator's API.
-  - This request will contain a new Bearer token for the Initiator, with a signature using the key material from the first request.
+    - This request will contain a new Bearer token for the Initiator, with a signature using the HMAC key from the first request.
-3. The Initator's API handler checks the signature and if valid, stores the Bearer token for later use.
-4. The Initator closes the second POST request, signalling it accepts the token with thanks.
+3. The Initator checks the signature and closes the second POST request with a 204 code, signalling it accepts the supplied token.
-5. The Issuer closes the first POST request, signalling the token it issued is now ready to be used.
+4. The Issuer finally closes the first POST request with a 204 code, signalling the issued token is now ready to be used.

-The two POST request and the response are two distinct HTTPS tranactions.
-- **Initiate** where the *Initiator* starts of the exchange by calling the *Issuer*.
-- **Issue** where the *Issuer* supplies the issued Bearer token to the *Initiator*.

-Both participants will have had an established relationship by the time this exchange takes place and will have configured these details in advance.
-- The URL for the Initiator to make a POST request to the Issuer.
-- The URL for the Issuer to make a POST request back to the Initiator.

 We'll now look at each step in detail.

 ### The Initiate Request

 The process is started by the Initiator, who needs a Bearer token from the Issuer.
-The Initiator makes a POST request to the agreed URL with a JSON body as described below.
+The Issuer will open a new POST request to the URL that the Issuer documented a URL for the Initiator to use.
+This POST request includes a JSON request body as described below.

-The JSON reuqest body must have the following string properties, all required.
+The JSON must have the following string properties, all required.
 - `CrossRequestTokenExchange`
   - This indicates the client is attempting to use the CrossRequestTokenExchange process and the version.
-The value "DRAFTY-DRAFT-4" refers to the version of this exchnage described in this document.
+The value "DRAFTY-DRAFT-4" refers to the version of this exchange described in this document.
 - `ExchangeId`
-  - A GUID value, which will be repeated back in the following Issue request.
-This allows the client sending the Initiate request and the service receiving the Issue request to associate the two requests.
+  - A GUID value identifying this exchange.
+The subsequest POST request will include this ID.
 - `HmacKey`
-  - A HMAC key that the Issuer will later use to "sign" the Bearer token, confirming that it came from the expected source.
+  - A HMAC key that the Issuer will later use to sign the Bearer token, confirming that it came from the expected source.
   - The value must consist of exactly 64 hex digits which represent 256 bits of cryptographic quality randomness.

 The request must not use any `Authorization` or `Cookie` headers.